DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

-# Central Limit Theorem {#CLT}
+# Hypothesis Testing with the Central Limit Theorem {#HYPTESTCLT}

 ## Objectives

 1) Explain the central limit theorem and when you can use it for inference.

 2) Conduct hypothesis tests of a single mean and proportion using the CLT and `R`.

-3) Explain how the chi-squared and $t$ distributions relate to the normal distribution, where we use them, and describe the impact on the shape of the distribution when the parameters are changed.
+3) Explain how the $t$ distribution relates to the normal distribution, where we use it, and describe the impact on the shape of the distribution when the parameters are changed.

 ## Central limit theorem